elmw/extra-boolean/README.md

 which returns `true` only if all inputs are the same (standard [xnor] returns `true` if even inputs are `true`).
 All of them can handle upto 8 inputs.

-[parse] is influenced by [boolean] package, and is quite good at translating `string` to `boolean`.
+[parse] is influenced by ["boolean"] package, and is quite good at translating `string` to `boolean`.
 It can also handle double negatives, eg. `not inactive`.
 You know the [and] of 2-inputs, but what of 1-input?
 What of 0?
 And what of the other gates?
 I answer them here.